Geometric Unsupervised Domain Adaptation for Semantic Segmentation: Conclusion

 \subsection{Implementation Details}

-Our models\footnote{Training and inference code will be made available upon publication.} are implemented using Pytorch~\cite{paszke2017automatic} and trained across eight V100 GPUs with a batch size \VG{$b=8$ (1 per GPU)} for both source and target datasets. \VG{The shared depth and semantic encoder takes as input one RGB image (the middle frame), and the pose network takes three consecutive RGB images.} We use the Adam optimizer~\cite{adamw}, with $\beta_1=0.9$, $\beta_2=0.999$, and starting learning rate $lr=10^{-4}$.
+Our models are implemented using Pytorch~\cite{paszke2017automatic} and trained across eight V100 GPUs with a batch size \VG{$b=8$ (1 per GPU)} for both source and target datasets. \VG{The shared depth and semantic encoder takes as input one RGB image (the middle frame), and the pose network takes three consecutive RGB images.} We use the Adam optimizer~\cite{adamw}, with $\beta_1=0.9$, $\beta_2=0.999$, and starting learning rate $lr=10^{-4}$.
 The length of each epoch is determined by the target dataset, and at each iteration samples are randomly selected from both source and target datasets.
 Our training schedule consists of $20$ epochs at half resolution, followed by $20$ epochs at full resolution, halving the learning rate for the final $10$ epochs. \VG{This multi-scale schedule is used to increase convergence speed and has no meaningful impact in final model performance, as shown in Tab. \ref{tab:ablation}}.
 If pseudo-labels are available, the model is refined for another $10$ epochs with the introduction of $\mathcal{L}_{PL}$, halving the learning rate for the final $5$ epochs.
 Through grid search we have determined the loss coefficients to be $\lambda_V=1$, $\lambda_S=0.001$, $\lambda_N=0.01$, $\lambda_{PP}=0.005$ and $\lambda_{PL}=0.01$.
+Results are stable, starting to vary with coefficient changes of around one order of magnitude.